karnikaindras/FWT-TCVM/README.md

 2. Extract the downloaded zip file.
 3. Open Eclipse.
 Click on File  Import  Existing Maven Projects.
 4. Import the extracted folder.
-5. Go to App.java in com.yash.tvcm package.
+5. Go to StartUp.java in com.yash.tvcm.main package.
-6. Right Click on App.java.
+6. Right Click on StartUp.java.
 Select Run as  Java Application.
+7. Refer to use case diagram in images folder.